-There are multiple types of cooling fans that are suitable for various applications.
-The types of cooling fans differ according to the type of input AC/DC, axial or rotational airflow, functionality, etc. The types of fans to be chosen from are as follows:
+There are multiple types of electronic cooling fans and blowers that are suitable for various applications.
+The types of electronic cooling fans differ according to the type of input AC/DC, axial or rotational airflow, functionality, etc. The types of electronic cooling fans and blowers to be chosen from are as follows:

 Bearing is a foundation of the fan.
 It gives an idea about the stability and durability of the fan.
-Since the bearing is the footing for the cooling fan, there are 3 different types of bearings used for mounting the cooling fans, detailed as follows:
+Since the bearing is the footing for the cooling fan, there are 2 different types of bearings used for mounting the industrial cooling fans, detailed as follows:

 - Ball Bearing: The ball bearing is the most common footing for electronic cooling fans.
 This foundation offers over 60000 hours of the lifecycle to the fan.
 It is often used for the fans that are exposed to high temperature and speed.

 - Sleeve Bearing: This type of bearing is a self-lubricating foundation for the fan.
 However, it only offers 30000 hours of the lifecycle.
 This makes the fan only sufficiently durable for lower speed applications.